Burst pipe causes sewage overflow in Orange Mound apartment

 "All that stuff came down to my apartment.
 It was a pool in the kitchen," Isby said.

-She says she wants the carpet pulled up or she wants to move into a new unit, but just cleaning it up isn't going to work.
+She says she wants the carpet pulled up and replaced and claims just cleaning it up isn't going to work.

 "As you can see and as you can smell, they need to pull it up."